LucasBehrendt/investorsclub/README.md

 ### Landing Page

 - The landing page consists of a visually striking and inviting image with a strong sense of a finacial theme.
-It also includes text overlay with an easy-to-remeber slogan that emphasise the purpose of the club, and a 'Join us' button that links to the contact page.
-The overlay has a grey background cosistent with the sites colour scheme of dark slate gray (#333333).
+It also includes text overlay with an easy-to-remeber slogan that will emphasize the purpose of the club, and a 'Join us' button that links to the contact page.
+The overlay has a grey background cosistent with the sites colour scheme of dark slate grey (#333333).
 Just as in the nav bar, the font colour is whitesmoke (#EEEEEE) for contrast.

 - The text overlay is reduced in size on smaller screen sizes for better positioning.
 The landing page also offers content hinting for the About section, to entice the user to scroll down.